mrkmg/KEmail/README.md

 ## Full Documentation ##

-You can view the [http://mrkmg.github.com/KEmail/class-KEmail.html](full documentation) online or you can checkout the docs branch and view it locally on your machine.
+You can view the [full documentation](http://mrkmg.github.com/KEmail/class-KEmail.html) online or you can checkout the docs branch and view it locally on your machine.

 ## Basic Usage ##